 Notice of Hearing

-4.1 – The Vice Chancellor shall notify the student by letter, of the date, time, and place for the hearing and of the precise charges which have been lodged against him or her, stating where, when, and how the alleged violation occurred and citing the section(s) of the Code which were allegedly violated.
+4.1 – The Vice Chancellor shall notify the student either orally or in writing, of the date, time, and place for the hearing and of the precise charges which have been lodged against him or her, stating where, when, and how the alleged violation occurred and citing the section(s) of the Code which were allegedly violated.

-4.2 – The letter of notice shall direct the student(s) to appear before the committee on the date, time, and place specified for the hearing.
+4.2 – The notice shall direct the student(s) to appear before the committee on the date, time, and place specified for the hearing.

-4.3 – The letter of notice shall be either hand carried to the student while on campus or sent by certified mail, return receipt requested, addressed to the student at the address appearing in official College records, or the notice may be sent via email
+4.3 – The notice shall be sent by certified mail, return receipt requested, addressed to the student at the address appearing in official College records, or the notice may be sent via email

-4.4 – The letter of notice shall specify a hearing date no fewer than three, not more than ten, work days after the receipt of the letter.
+4.4 – The notice shall specify a hearing date no fewer than three, not more than ten, work days after the receipt of the notice.

 4.5 – In the event a student defendant does not accept his/her certified return receipt letter concerning the hearing, does not respond to an email or voicemail message, and/or does not appear at the hearing at the specified time and place, the student defendant will relinquish his/her rights to serve as the student defendant and to present his/her information to the committee, and the hearing will continue as scheduled.
-The student defendant will be notified by certified return receipt letter of the decision of the Committee by the Chair of Disciplinary Hearing Committee or the Vice Chancellor for Student Services’ designee.
+The student defendant will be notified of the decision of the Committee by the Chair of Disciplinary Hearing Committee or the Vice Chancellor for Student Services’ designee.